theonize/Currier/Gloss/Job/Job 22.md

        but it does condone such a spirit.
        We ought to know that things are vanishingly valueless in light of God's immense value.

+26-28) These verses have such a strange modern mystical twist it is astonishing that they are so old...nothing has really changed.
+       There is a mystical quality to serving the divine.
+       The question is which divinity we seek: not that it matters in terms of power, all divine beings can enact powerfully as they see fit.
+       The evil ones do so to manipulate and connive;
+       God does so to save souls.
+       When He acts on our behalf it is the save our soul but, sometimes, His actions may harm us for the good of to

 26) If the only time you delight in God is when He materially blesses you then the foundation of that relationship is thin indeed.
     We must understand that our circumstances are deliberately tuned by God.
     The naive understand this in terms of self; the wise understand this in terms of humanity.